Signed in as:

 In 1992, Bluff’s interests changed dramatically.
 He lost two helicopters, one in Deer Valley where he had a pilot school and one in Lake Powell, fortunately without fatalities.
 He decided to go back into the family business and went to work in Southern California, leaving one Jet Ranger in Sedona to carry on the tours.
 In California, he met Mel Cane, who operated a helicopter business out of Gillespie Field near San Diego.
 He talked to Cane about his helicopter operation in Sedona, hoping that Cane would buy him out.
 Cane looked around Sedona and made a business decision to start his own helicopter tour company.
 He called it Skydance Helicopters.

-In 1993–94, Sedona Oak Creek Airport Authority began doing business as Sedona Airport Administration and decided to take full control of the aviation fuel and hangar businesses on the Mesa.
+In 1993–94, Sedona-Oak Creek Airport Authority began doing business as Sedona Airport Administration and decided to take full control of the aviation fuel and hangar businesses on the Mesa.
 This was a radical change from their original objectives.
 They first bought out Bert Blume’s Sedona Air Services.
 Then they purchased Bluff’s FBO, continued the fueling facilities as Red Rock Aviation, and made an agreement with pilot Rich Geiger for him to keep on the Arizona Adventure Helicopter operations.
 Finally, they bought out Sky Mountain Aviation.

 Sedona Airport began in 1955 through the incredible entrepreneurial spirit and determination of two men, Joe Moser and Ray Steele.
 With each decade since then, there have been significant changes in the services the airport provides to the aviation and local communities.